schappim/mBot-Gitbook/section-5-chapter-31-using-a-button-to-start-and-stop.md

 \[Image 5.29.5: The new modifications\]

 It just needs some extra attention to get all this right.
-Once we got the program like we see it here, in the image above, we can "Upload to Arduino".
+Once we get the program like we see it here, in the image above, we can "Upload to Arduino".
 Now, every time we press the button, the wheels must either stop or start moving, depending on their current status.

 That is the last bit of functionality that we introduce to the mBot, at least in the context of this crash course.
 We need to look into one last thing, though.
 We notice that this program has grown to quite a large size.

-Next, we will see how to break down this long program into smaller parts that are easier to manage, called "functions".
+Next, we will see how to break down this long program into smaller parts, called "functions", that are easier to manage.

 ### Questions